 Number of Pages

 Successful organizations create great people places.
 They focus on both human and financial assets by placing a heavy emphasis on meeting the needs of employees.
 Work and personal life are often viewed as competing priorities, yet some organizations are realizing the complimentary nature of the two.
 Results are a more collaborative approach to achieving work and personal objectives, with benefits to both the organization and the employee.
 Utilizing an action research methodology of diagnosing, action planning, implementing, and evaluating, this paper will evaluate work life benefit issues at the City of Lafayette.
 Action research is a cyclical inquiry process that involves diagnosing a problem situation, planning action steps, implementing, and evaluating the intervention.

 © Lisa Chrisman

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Chrisman, Lisa E., "Work Life Benefit Needs for the City of Lafayette, Colorado" (2006).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 433.